skoval/meta-analysis/chapter4.md

 *** =instructions
 - The fixed effects model has a parameter $\tau^2$.
-- The models result in a different estimate for $\theta$.
+- The random effects model doesn't assume the within-study variance is known.
 - The random effects model has a wider confidence interval for $\hat{\theta}$.

 *** =hint